varrg/tram/README.md

 ```

 We could just as well create a whole new class, extend a suitable class or the [base class](lib/Scheme/Rename/Prototype), or even use a `callable`.
-Having our class implement [`Pure`](lib/Scheme/Rename/Pure.php) is a simple way to not have to worry about file collision prevention.
+Having our class implement [`Pure`](lib/Scheme/Rename/Pure.php) is a simple way not to worry about file collision prevention.

 For our implementation, we'll want it to handle non-images and images without metadata as well.
 Let's write a fail-safe approach:
 ```php
 public function DSC(File $file): string {